taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ## Asoka Morei

-Earther, member of the Biosilica cult.
+Earther, member of the Biononymous cult.
 Introverted, very warm and kind and polite to everyone.
 Has an extremely calm and gentle disposition, is slow to anger, and loves watching the slow, huge patterns of nature.
 Always wants to make everyone happy, and sometimes forgets to make themselves happy.
 Very caring and nurturing.
 Cares deeply for Min.

-Pronouns: They/them/theirs (all Biosilica use gender-neutral pronouns)
+Pronouns: They/them/theirs (all Biononymous use gender-neutral pronouns)

 Phenotype: Northern British Isles/Brazilian.
 Freckles on light olive skin.
 Reddish-blonde hair.
 Long aquiline nose, large golden eyes.
 Very tall, taller than most Earthers.
 Long-limbs, delicate shoulders.
 Strong from a life of farming but not very muscled.